awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 **Action to take:**

 **If the account move was intended:**
-+ Terminate the account in AWS Service Catalog\.
++ Terminate the account in Service Catalog\.
 + Enroll it again\.
 + *Context/impact:* Deployed AWS Config rules don't match the configuration dictated by the destination OU\.
 +  AWS Config rules may remain from the previous OU, causing unintended spending\.